 High School Tours:

 The “touring season” for prospective students runs from October to March.
 The small group tours leave the Front Desk at 9:30 a.m.
 Tuesday through Friday and 10:45 on Mondays.
 The tours are by reservation only and last a little over an hour.
 The tours walk by classrooms–many of which have open doors –but they do not go into rooms for observation.
 The tours are not “orientation tours.”
-There are student-led tours for our incoming students in August during registration/orientation (August 20, 2012 date to be confirmed).
+There are student-led tours for our incoming students in August during registration/orientation.
 Prospective students are welcome on the school day tours but ONLY if accompanied by their parent or guardian.

 Tours are by reservation only.
 To sign up, please email email@example.com Please indicate several days that work for you and the number of people in your party.